Students & Employees

 In honor of our graduating veteran and current service member students, red, white and blue veterans appreciation honor cords will be made available to any graduating veteran student interested in wearing one during commencement.
 Contact Travis Karr at 308-398-7376 for further information.

 The Central Community College Foundation will host a graduation luncheon for all degree and diploma graduates.
 Students do not have to go through the graduation ceremony in order to attend.
 The date for the luncheon is Tuesday, April 23, at noon in the Student Center.
 It will last approximately one hour.
 More information regarding the luncheon will be sent to you at a later date.
 Make plans now to attend.

 Seeking Full-Time Employment?

-If you would like your name, address, and phone number included on a list of graduates to be sent to employers, please complete and sign the following release.
+If you would like your name, address, and phone number released to potential employers, please complete the following release.
 Employers may then call you with employment opportunities.
-Deadline to submit: May 5, 2018.
+Deadline to submit: May 5, 2019.

 Degrees and Diplomas

 Don’t be alarmed when you open your degree folder at graduation and find it empty.
 Final grades are due several days after the ceremony; thus, your final academic credit check will take place after that.
 If you are completing your requirements in May, you can expect your degree and/or diploma in the mail by the end of June.
 If you are a summer graduate, you can look for your degree and/or diploma at the beginning of September.
 (You should have already received your degree/diploma if you earned it in December.)